 Group conversations have been the #1 requested feature since we launched two-way messaging, and it unlocks lots of new uses.
 Teachers can now communicate easily with parent volunteers, groups of students, or a student and her parents.
 Now that teachers can message other teachers in their school, departments and subject teams can keep in sync with each other over Remind as well.
 Teachers working with project groups can keep everyone on the same page, respond to questions, and see how students are sharing and working together.

-When we decided to upgrade two-way messaging, safety was still a top priority.
+When we decided to upgrade two-way messaging, safety remained a top priority.
 Group conversations provide the same office hours controls we debuted with all two-way messages, so teachers can let others know when they’re available.
-Additionally, only teachers can start group conversations, and students can’t participate in conversations without a teacher present.
-You can read more about these controls in our FAQ.

 Conversations on Remind would have been a great tool for my classroom; I think they would have saved time and given students a single place to look for updates from me.
 I hope you find these changes as exciting as I do.
 These changes build on all the great feedback we received when we launched two-way messaging.
 That feedback helped us improve this feature to meet the needs of teachers everywhere.